 This correspondence references Lazar's "Z Number" (as would appear on his LANL badge) while working at the laboratory under contract from Kirk-Mayer.
 It should be noted that Lazar has himself said that he "initially" worked as a technician at LANL, but he also claims to have been a physicist later on, an assertion for which no compelling evidence exists.
 The best he can muster is a newspaper clipping from 1982 that credulously repeated his claim of being a physicist (the article was about his jet-powered Honda) and Dr. Robert Krangle's claim, in an interview with Jeremy Corbell, that he remembers Lazar at LANL, and that Lazar seemed to exude the demeanor of a physicist but that he personally has no idea what Lazar actually did at the facility.
 Lazar has no documentation in his own possession affirming his claimed status as a physicist at LANL - nor, incidentally, for his claims about earning master's degrees from CalTech and MIT.
 He has no scientific papers to his name, nor has he ever stood in front of a panel of physicists to discuss his supposed knowledge of alien technology.

 A photo of John Lear sporting his security badge.
 Note the dosimeter wrapped around the bottom and left/right of the badge (see again Amy's graphic for a closer view of this type of badge and an image further below showing a dismantled dosimeter of the same type).
 He is standing in front of a propeller-driven North American Rockwell OV-10 Bronco aircraft (see next image).
-This type of aircraft was used for reconnaissance during the Vietnam War and is a highly versatile platform, ideal for loitering over an area and, by virtue of that, presumably also for collecting air samples.
+This type of aircraft was used for reconnaissance during the Vietnam War and is a highly versatile platform, presumably used at the NTS for its loitering capability.
 It is still in service in air forces around the world.

 A wider view shot of the same photo, with Lear in front of a repurposed Bronco aircraft that he flew over the NTS as part of his sampling duties at the site.
 Lear's involvement with the NTS and DoE would have made him privy to some administrative details he could easily have passed onto Lazar, such as the Janet flights ferrying people to Area 51 (Lear claims to have landed at Area 51, and this could well be true).
 Note that this photo was signed, not taken, in 1991.
 Lear looks rather more youthful in this photo than in his TV appearance in 1987, and it shows the older-style security badge with the diagonal stripes (see again the previous images for a closer look).